 While research shows that this generation is likely to switch jobs 4 times before they reach age 32, they are also extremely dedicated and hardworking.
 Most importantly, they have a hunger for professional growth and learning.
-Early-career-professionals place a strong importance career development, and expect employers to do the same.
+Early-career professionals place a strong importance on career development and expect employers to do the same.

 Because of this, employee development planning must be competitive if you want superstar hires to stick around for longer than a few years.
 Managers must make it a priority to deliver timely training, mentoring, and coaching to employees who want to gain new skills.
 Here are three reasons that training is mission-critical to millennials in your organization.

 Millennials are accustomed to instant gratification because they’ve grown up during the age of technology.
 They never had to reference a library catalog to find the answers to their most obscure intellectual questions such as, ‘do koalas have belly buttons?’ (they don’t in case you were curious), because they have Google for instant answers.
 They didn’t have to call their friend’s house and leave a message with Suzie’s mom to find out what Bobby was up to; they just pull up Facebook and see that he checked in at Starbucks 7 minutes ago.
 There are endless relevant examples, but the point is that young professionals expect everything to happen quickly.
 When seeing an interest expressed for additional training by one of your team members, it makes good sense to set a plan in motion within a short horizon.
 Although it can be easy to put career development on the back shelf behind short-term activities, it pays off to make training and development a priority.